JonDWesley/child-enrollment/README.md

 # adult-enrollment

 #Build process:
-1. Run "npx babel main.js --out- create the build, zip the entire /dist folder and upload to Adobe Connect.
+1. Run "npx babel script.js --watch --out-file ./dist/main-compiled.js" to create the build, zip the entire /dist folder and upload to Adobe Connect.

 #TODO:
+*.
+Make practice page larger
 1. Create Training Portal.
 Add instruction video to portal.
 Add html presentation to portal (and link back to portal).
 Add useful links/files to portal.
 1. move vanilla JS play() and Pause() to VueJS (Wait) - either bind directly to the method, or use the Vue #ref object.
 2. Make listening to the full audio track and visiting the buttons manditory and make Nav arrow change when it is possible to move to next section